Third Macedonian War: Background

-The cities of Greece and Asia (western and central Anatolia) were concerned about the events of Eumenes's speech and the envoys of Perseus.
-They thought that Eumenes was steering Rome towards war.
-They sent embassies to Rome.
+The cities of Greece and western and central Anatolia became convinced that Eumenes was steering Rome towards war.
+They sent emissaries to Rome.
 One of them was from Rhodes.
 It said that they felt sure that Eumenes had included Rhodes among those he accused of being friends of Perseus and, therefore, Rhodes had tried to confront Eumenes in the Roman senate.
-As this had failed, they accused Eumenes of trying to stir the Lycians (a people in western Anatolia who were under Eumenes' rule) against Rhodes and claimed that he was more oppressive in Asia than the Seleucid king had been.
+As this had failed, they accused Eumenes of trying to stir the Lycians (a people in western Anatolia under Eumenes' rule) against Rhodes and claimed that he was more oppressive than the Seleucid king.
 The senators resented this claim.
-Hostility towards Eumenes by various Greek states made Rome more determined to show favour to him.
+Hostility towards Eumenes by various Greek states made Rome more determined to favour him.

-Perseus had arranged for the assassination of Eumenes to take place during the latter's visit to Delphi, but the attempt failed.
-Gaius Valerius Valerius, who had been sent to investigate the situation in Greece and monitor Perseus, returned to Rome and agreed with the allegations Eumenes had brought to the senate.
+The plan to assassinate Eumenes failed during his visit to Delphi.
+Gaius Valerius Laevinus, who had been sent to investigate the situation in Greece and monitor Perseus, returned to Rome and supported Eumenes' allegations.
 He also bought a woman who was involved in the failed plot and a Roman who claimed that Perseus had tried to coerce him into poisoning ambassadors to Rome.
-This intensified old enmities and led to Perseus being declared a public enemy, the Senate electing to wage war and the dispatch of an army to Apollonia on the western coast of Greece to occupy the coastal cities.
-The war was, however, put off for the year.
+Perseus was declared a public enemy, the Senate elected to wage war and dispatched an army to Apollonia on the western coast of Greece to occupy the coastal cities.
+The war was, however, put off.
 Eumenes also prepared for war.

-Gentius, king of the Illyrians, had brought himself under suspicion, but had not gone so far as to decide for certain which side he should support.
+Gentius, king of the Illyrians, brought himself under suspicion, but had not gone so far as to decide which side to support.
 The Thracian Cotys IV, king of the Odrysian Kingdom, the largest state in Thrace, had already declared for Macedon.